microsoft/AdaptiveCards/specs/DesignDiscussions/ConsistentCards.md

     *(One of the benefits of using the above format is its extensibility.
 We can 	     easily allow the user to supply a host config and add another field to accommodate it in our JSON string above.)*

-4. The flask app then writes/prints this JSON string to the standard output and calls a specific driver program(for instance the nodejs driver) for a specific platform.
+4. The flask app then writes/prints this JSON string to the standard output/sends it as an HTTP POST(depending on the platform) and calls a specific driver program(for instance the nodejs driver) for a specific platform.

 5. The driver creates a new JSON string with fields for the image and errors as shown below: